Pressio/pressio4py/docs/pages/tutorials/tutorial1.md

 @m_class{m-block m-warning}

 @par Where can you use the linear decoder with a rank-2 state?
-Currently, a linear decoder with rank-2 states can only be employed when doing Galerkin with explicit time stepping.
+Currently, a linear decoder with rank-2 states can only be used for Galerkin with explicit time stepping.